+Lydia Brown was right to be suspicious that personality pre-employment screening tests hurt their chances at many jobs.
+If 2% of the population has autism and most job applicants must take such tests, Brown is hardly alone.
 Unbeknownst to most, many autistic individuals have also had their options eliminated by these tests.
 But disparate impact is not inherently a form of wrongful discrimination.
 If it happens because the characteristics needed for the job are disproportionately represented in the population, then it may be ethically tolerable.
 Because personality traits are non-accidentally related to the neurodivergent, who are a vulnerable group in society, and because these same traits are thought to be predictors of job performance, we are in a bind.
-In this paper we characterized this bind and then turned to the screening tests themselves.
-We argued that they prey on several features of the autism diagnosis, and for this reason, suggested the ethical contours that regulation must navigate.
+In this article we characterized this bind and then turned to the screening tests themselves.
+We argued that they prey on several features of the autism diagnosis and, for this reason, suggested the ethical contours that regulation must navigate.

 Regulation by itself will not address the massive neurodivergent unemployment problem facing society.
 Pre-employment personality screening tests are only one barrier to employment.
 Standard interviews are also a substantial barrier.
-The autistic applicant who isn't screened out by a personality screening test must eventually face an in-person interview that the vast majority find very challenging (Sarrett 2017; Whelpley and May 2022).
+The autistic applicant who isn't screened out by a personality screening test must eventually face an in-person interview that the vast majority of applicants find very challenging (Sarrett 2017; Whelpley and May 2022).
 The question is not whether personality tests impact autistic individuals worse than in-person interviews do.
 They both do, and they both need to be modified.
-Maras, Norris and Crane 2020 show that structured interviews eliminate many unnecessary disadvantages of standard in-person interviews.
-Instead of asking open-ended questions such as "tell me a bit about yourself" employers can ask specific questions about skills or educational background.
+Maras, Norris, and Crane (2020) show that structured interviews eliminate many unnecessary disadvantages of standard in-person interviews.
+Instead of asking openended questions, such as "tell me a bit about yourself," employers can ask specific questions about skills or educational background.
 Questions can be shared beforehand or even printed out.
 Small changes can have large differences.
-Just as Maras, Norris and Crane recommend modifying the in-person interview process to focus on more specific and skill-related questions, we are recommending modifying personality screening tests in the same direction.
+Just as Maras, Norris, and Crane (2020) recommend modifying the in-person interview process to focus on more specific and skill-related questions, we are recommending modifying personality screening tests in the same direction.

 Programs to help autistic individuals through the interview process are an important part of addressing the unemployment problem among the neurodivergent population.
-Fixing the problem, however, is a two way street.
+Fixing the problem, however, is a two-way street.
 Autistic applicants can find ways to improve their performance in the hiring process.
 When facing standard personality tests, however, there is little they can do.
 In addition, employers can and should try to make the recruitment and hiring process better suited to the autistic community.
 They can take steps in this direction by modifying both personality tests, if used, and interviews.
-Neither damages their chances of finding the right person for the job; in fact, by not removing qualified applicants from the pool for no good reason, they can increase the chances of finding the right person.
+Neither damages their chances of finding the right person for the job; in fact, by not removing qualified applicants from the pool for no good reason, they can increase the probability of finding the right person.

 Employment recruitment and screening need to become more cognizant of screening out neurodiversity for no good reason.
-Chipping away at barriers will get more neurodivergent people in the workplace.
-As this becomes more common and employers see them excel in different sorts of jobs, we expect norms will change that make employment recruitment and screening more neurodivergent-friendly.15
+Chipping away at barriers will move more neurodivergent people into the workplace.
+As this becomes more common and employers see them excel in different sorts of jobs, we expect that norms will change and make employment recruitment and screening more neurodivergent-friendly.15